MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/byok-price-restrictions.md

 *Applies to: Azure Rights Management, Office 365*

-Organization that have an IT-managed Azure subscription can use BYOK and log its usage at no extra charge.
+Organization that have an IT-managed Azure subscription can use customer-managed keys (BYOK) and log its usage at no extra charge.
 Organizations that use RMS for individuals cannot use BYOK and logging because they do not have a tenant administrator to configure these features.

 > [!NOTE]